 - any interest they, and connected persons, have in the tokens offered.

 New Controlled Activity and Offence

-A new controlled activity of being an authorised sponsor will be created and it will be an offence to promote, sell or distribute tokens in or from Gibraltar without compliance with:
+A new controlled activity of being an authorised sponsor is proposed and it will be an offence to promote, sell or distribute tokens in or from Gibraltar without compliance with:

 - the requirement for an authorised sponsor;